fsprojects/fantomas/FormattingConventions.md

 F# Formatting Conventions
 ===

-This article is written mostly based on ["F# Coding Guidelines"][1] from Don Syme.
+This article is written mostly based on ["F# Coding Guidelines"][1] (offline version) from Don Syme.
-There are certain bits of the original documents which need to be updated when F# has changed a lot in last few years.
+There are certain bits of the original document that need to be updated when F# has changed a lot in last few years.
 Therefore, I attempt to reintroduce F# Formatting Conventions here and add some relevant information from other sources as well.
 Another purpose of the article is to recognize requirements for an F# code tidy tool I would like to create.